YudaiUrabe/AAMs-Variants/README.md

     * Since the recursive structure of `env` was removed, the `string_of_env` in the test was changed from `let rec` to just `let`.
     * The second argument of `binding_to_string` is now an address instead of a closure.
     * Added `string_of_store`.

 * `cesk_star.ml`: Almost Done.
-Want to check the correctness automatically.
+Plan to check the correctness automatically.
-  * Difference from the previous AM(Changes were minimal.):
+  * Differences from the previous AM(Changes were minimal.):
     <!-- ＜対象言語＞ -->
     <!-- ＜抽象機械のシンタックス＞ -->
     * A third element `addr` was added to both `Ar` and `Fn` in the `cont`.
 Accordingly, the continuation was changed from `kappa` to `a'` in the third case of the transition function.